 This article appeared in TESS on Friday 25 June 2010.

 Everyone recognises that learning is all about asking questions.
-From the minute we are able to speak the questions come tumbling out, as everyone with a toddler will recognise.
+From the minute we are able to speak the questions come tumbling out, as everyone with a toddler will be only too aware.
 Where do babies come from?
 Why is the sky blue?
 Can dogs laugh?
 And of course, questions are every teacher’s stock-in-trade.
 Since the days of Socrates and Plato’s ‘Republic’, questioning has been an intrinsic part of learning and, subsequently, of school.

 But how much time do young people spend in school today asking questions, as opposed to answering or attempting to answer questions set exclusively by the teacher?
 In his book ‘The Practice of Questioning’ the American researcher J T Dillon claimed that only a tiny percentage of high school students in the USA asked information-seeking questions in school.
 I wonder how significantly different that figure would be for Scotland or the UK.
 In teacher training, great emphasis is put on the importance of effective questioning, but the focus tends to be on the quality of questioning for teaching, rather than the complementary use of student questions for learning.